-Suspect due in court in death of Washington sheriff's deputy
+No bail for suspect in death of Washington sheriff's deputy

-TACOMA, Wash. – A man arrested in connection with the fatal shooting of a Washington state sheriff's deputy is due in court.
+TACOMA, Wash. – A man arrested in connection with the fatal shooting of a Washington state sheriff's deputy was ordered Tuesday to be held without bail pending formal charges.

-Frank William Pawul is being held for investigation of first-degree murder in the death of Pierce County deputy Daniel McCartney, who was shot while responding to a home invasion Sunday.
+Frank William Pawul was held for investigation of first-degree murder in the death of 34-year-old Pierce County Deputy Daniel McCartney, who was shot while responding to a home invasion Sunday.

+Pierce County Prosecutor Mark Lindquist said he expects to file formal charges Thursday against Pawul, who appeared in court Tuesday.

 The 32-year-old Pawul has a criminal record that includes identity theft, residential burglary and drug possession.